schruste/xlab-physics-camp-2025/README.md

 ## Setting up your own NGSolve - jupyterlite demos:

+1. Sign in to your github account

-1. Click on 'Use this template' to create your new, public repository
+2. Click on 'Use this template' to create your new, public repository

-3. Enable github-pages from actions:
+3. Enable 'github-pages from actions':

    Settings -> Pages -> Source: 'github actions'

-4. Click on 'Actions', and allow workflow actions
+4. Click on 'Actions', and allow workflow actions (maybe not necessary ?)

 5. Fill the 'contents' folder with your notebooks